alouiseq/fun-js-exercises/docs/css.md

 # CSS Questions

-**Q: Describe what a "reset" CSS file does and how it's useful.**
+**Q: Describe what a "reset" and "normalize" CSS file does and how it's useful.**

-A: A reset removes and neutralizes the inconsistent default styling of HTML elements in different browsers.
+A reset removes and neutralizes the inconsistent default styling of HTML elements in different browsers.
 The reset stylesheet removes the browser’s defaults, so you don’t have to worry about them.

+CSS normalizing ensures that all html elements behave in a consistent way across browsers and platforms.

 **Q: Describe Floats and how they work.**